rarible/protocol/docs/getting-started/quick-start.md

 There are several collection types:

-* collection — can mint anyone
+* collection — anyone can mint
-* user collection — can mint only owner, need `isUserToken: true`
+* user collection — only owner can mint, need `isUserToken: true`

 You can use any public collection to mint and sell NFTs.